sharpliner/sharpliner/docs/AzureDevOps/DefinitionReference.md

 The logic operators such as `Equal` or `Or` expect either a string or a nested condition.
 Additionally, you can also use `variables["name"]` instead of `"variables[\"name\"]"` as shorthand notation but it has the same effect.

-Finally, many of the commonly used conditions have macros prepared for a shorter syntax.
+Finally, many of the commonly used conditions have macros available for a shorter syntax.
 These are:

 ```csharp
 // eq(variables['Build.SourceBranch'], 'refs/heads/production')
 If.IsBranch("production"),